Lectures on LHC Physics: Higgs physics

 If we want to compute transition amplitudes at very high energies the Goldstone modes become very useful.
 In the $V$ rest frame we can write the three polarization vectors of a massive gauge boson as

 If we boost $V$ into the $z$ direction, giving it a four-momentum $p^\mu=(E,0,0,|\vec{p}|)$, the polarization vectors become

-Very relativistic gauge bosons are dominated by their longitudinal polarization $|\epsilon_L^\mu| \sim E/m_V \gg 1$.
-This longitudinal degree of freedom is precisely the Goldstone boson.
-This means that at high energies we can approximate the complicated vector bosons $Z,W^\pm$ as scalar Goldstone bosons $w_0,w_{\pm}$.
-This comes in handy for example when we next talk about unitarity as a constraint on the Higgs sector.
+Very relativistic gauge bosons are dominated by their longitudinal polarization $|\vec{\epsilon}_L| \sim E/m_V \gg 1$.
+This longitudinal degree of freedom is precisely the Goldstone boson, so at high energies we can approximate the complicated vector bosons $Z,W^\pm$ as scalar Goldstone bosons $w_0,w_{\pm}$.
+The problem which gauge--dependent mass value $\xi m_V$ to assign to the Goldstone fields does not occur, because in the high energy limit we automatically assume $m_V \to 0$.
+This simplification comes in handy for example when we talk about unitarity as a constraint on the Higgs sector.
 This relation between Goldstones and gauge bosons at very high energies is called the \underline{equivalence theorem} .

 Based on the equivalence theorem we can compute the amplitude for $W^+ W^- \rightarrow W^+ W^-$ scattering at very high energies ($E \gg m_W$) in terms of scalar Goldstones bosons .
 Three diagrams contribute to this processes: a four-point vertex, the $s$-channel Higgs exchange and the $t$-channel Higgs exchange: